(27): I am Afraid for India

 Muhammad Muhsin Ibrahim

-A few days ago, Aiman Al-Zawahiri, the leader of the terror group, Al-Qaeda released a video in which he unveiled plans to open a new branch in Indian sub-continent with particular interest in India and then Bangladesh and Myanmar.
+A few days ago, Aiman Al-Zawahiri, the leader of the terror group, Al-Qaeda released a video in which he unveiled plans to open a new branch in the Indian subcontinent with a particular interest in India and then Bangladesh and Myanmar.
 He further explained that the franchise would break the borders of these and other countries until it establishes what he calls “Islamic Caliphate”.
 This can be a sham or for real.
 I have got two substantive observations.

 First, it is possible, as many analysts and security experts suggested that, Al-Zawahiri was simply seeking for relevance because his group has been largely neglected by the mainstream media.
-Al-Qaeda has apparently been eclipsed by the more daring, more powerful and least conscientious terror group of Islamic State (formerly Islamic State of Iraq and
+Al-Qaeda has apparently been eclipsed by the more daring, more powerful and least conscientious terror group of Islamic State (formerly the Islamic State of Iraq and

 Second: Al-Zawahiri might possibly be for real as